ibbles/CountryCodes/README.md

 # CountryCodes

+This post is ... discussion on performance considerations in implementation.

 ## Problem description

-Every now and then some of my peers and I come up with random programming challenges.
+Every now and then some of my peers and I come up with random programming challenges for ourselves.
 This time the task was to write the fastest country code finder.
 That is, given a list of country codes and a collection of phone numbers, determine which country each phone number belongs to.

 The country code is always the first few digits of the phone number.
 This is a type of string matching problem where we want to find the country code that is equal to the first few digits of the phone number.
-If a phone number matches multiple country codes then the longest match is chosen.
+If a phone number matches multiple country codes then the longest match should be chosen.

 The list of country codes used can be found at http://country.io/phone.json.

 ## Strategies

 A few observations on the problem.
+First and foremost, both the country codes and the phone numbers are numbers but that doesn't mean that we have use a number type, such as `int` or `long`, to store them in memory.
+In fact, it is most likely better to store them as strings.
+We're not interested in arithmetic, we're doing string matching.

 Both the country codes and the phone numbers are short.
 There are many string searching algorithms, but the ones I know about are designed for finding a search string somewhere in a long text.
 I this case we know where the sought string should be, at the very start.
-And we have many strings to search for.
-We also have lots of phone numbers in which to search for the country code.
+We have many country codes to search for and also lots of phone numbers to search in.

 An important observation is that the the set of country codes is constant throughout the application's lifetime.
 This means that whatever work we can do at startup to speed up the queries is worth it since the cost of the initial work will be amortized by the large number of queries.
-Within reason of course.
+Within reason, of course.

 ### Linear search
 There are a number of ways to approach this.
 Arguably, the simplest way is to